Ford Model A engine: Basic design and characteristics

 The engine has a 5-quart oil capacity.
 The crankcase is filled through an engine fill/breather tube mounted on the engine's left side.
 Modern 10W30 oils are recommended for newly rebuilt engines.
-Recommended oil change interval is 500 miles.
+The recommended oil change interval is 500 miles.

 Comparison to modern designs

-The Model A's engine has 3 main bearings (versus 5 found in modern 4-cylinder engines), and they are smaller diameter, and longer, than bearings in a modern engine.
+The Model A's engine has three main bearings (versus five found in modern 4-cylinder engines), and they are smaller diameter, and longer, than bearings in a modern engine.
 The bearings are poured babbitt bearings, rather than modern replaceable insert bearings.

 Rather than a full pressure oil system typical of a modern engine, the Model A engine's oil system lubricates the main bearings by gravity feed, and lubricates the piston connecting rods by them dipping into the oil during motion.

 A Model A engine has no crankshaft counterweights.
 There are no cam bearings.
 The Model A engine lacks valve seats, versus steel ring seats typical in a modern engine.
 The engine has a rather restricted intake port design, as compared to a modern engine.

-Equipment, accessories and drivetrain
+Equipment, accessories, and drivetrain

-Intake, injection and fuel
+Intake, injection, and fuel

 Normally, the Model A engine was supplied with a Zenith one-barrel, up-draft, float-type carburetor, which was gravity-fed from a tank in the engine cowl (between firewall and dash).
 The carburetor underwent many modifications during its relatively short (four-year) production run.

 The Zenith has features, advanced for that era, that solved some early engine performance problems.
 The carburetor is designed to run lean, to allow for high-altitude driving.
 To allow better performance at low altitudes, and in cold weather, the fuel/air mixture ratio is controlled by a manual choke and "Gas Adjusting Valve" (GAV).
 To ensure adequate fuel flow during starting or acceleration, a secondary well momentarily provides an extra supply of fuel.
 A manual fuel shut-off valve is also supplied, and some also have a manual throttle.

 Although the Zenith Model A carburetor was fitted to the engines in the vast majority of Ford Model A cars (reportedly to 3.5 million of the approximately 4.8 million built), it was not the only carburetor used.
-Another 19 brands were fitted to various Model A engines -- either as original equipment or aftermarket retrofits -- and some Model A engines were retrofitted with the slightly larger, more sophisticated Zenith designed for the Ford Model B engine.
+Another 19 brands were fitted to various Model A engines – either as original equipment or aftermarket retrofits – and some Model A engines were retrofitted with the slightly larger, more sophisticated Zenith designed for the Ford Model B engine.

 The engine works with modern unleaded regular gasoline.

-In rare instances, the Model A engine has been powered by wood gas, produced in a wood gas generator, such as a "Gazogene", typically a large, sealed, stove-like cylinder mounted on the vehicle, or towed, which heated or burned wood (or charcoal), to produce fumes of flammable wood gas, as a minimal substitute for gasoline.
+In rare instances, the Model A engine has been powered by wood gas, produced in a wood gas generator, such as a "Gazogene," typically a large, sealed, stove-like cylinder mounted on the vehicle, or towed, which heated or burned wood (or charcoal), to produce fumes of flammable wood gas, as a minimal substitute for gasoline.
 The resulting gas was routed to the engine's intake manifold, via a duct and special induction system.